Previous chapter | Index | Next chapter

 He didn’t know what she caught out of his explanation about the spirit lure caught in the lapels of Mo Ziyuan’s clothes.
 Mo Xuanyu at last seemed to understand well enough, even if he remained uncaring.

 It was with great effort that Sizhui convinced her to come back to the mansion.
 The noise had brought the master of the house out, and he was a sickly man, Sizhui thought while eyeing him, skinny and pale as he hung from the arm of his wife.
 He collapsed halfway through.

 So did a servant walking in front of them, vile energy suddenly pouring out of him and turning his skin to paper.

 Too soon, they were forced to draw their swords.
-The servant, A-Tong, attacked them with a fierceness seldom seen before, his powerful arm swinging at them and armed with claws as sharp as blades.
+The servant, A-Tong, attacked them with a fierceness seldom seen before, his powerful arm swinging at them, his fingernails turned into claws as sharp as blades.
 They tore into Lan Sizhui’s shoulder when he lost his footing, dragging blood to the fabric of his clothes, before running to Sizhui.

 He didn’t know for how long he fought.
 His heart beat wildly in his chest as he tried to protect Jingyi—Jingyi wasn’t as apt with swords as he was with bows, but the speed and strength of the creature attacking them made shooting arrows impossible.
 Jingyi held as strong as he could next to Sizhui, swinging his sword valiantly, but soon the ghost overpowered them.